free-honey/strapped/README.md

 To get the best experience, place bets on Six and Eight only.

+To populate the game and the shop, roll a seven.
+This should just require pressing `r` after starting up.

 Use `/` to modify the VRF number.
 `0` -> `Two`
 `10` -> `Six`